 The Public Liaison Officer's contact details shall be displayed on all project signboards.
 The Public Liaison Officer shall develop effective procedures for recording public complaints and ensuring that these are dealt with appropriately without undue delay.
 He shall maintain an up-to-date Register of Public Complaints, which is available during normal working hours for inspection by the Engineer.
 The Register shall be of a form acceptable to the Engineer and shall record such details as the Engineer may require.
-These shall include, but not be limited to, the name and address of the complaint and the name of the person responsible for implementing the action.
+These shall include, but not be limited to, the name and address of the complainant, the nature of the complaint, the action which has been taken to address the complaint and the name of the person responsible for implementing the action.
 In the event of no action being considered necessary by the Public Liaison Officer, the Register shall contain a record setting out the reasons for no action being taken.
 The Public Liaison Officer shall monitor implementation of actions taken in relation to complaints and shall sign the Register accordingly when he is satisfied that the requisite action has been completed.